typelevel/frameless/docs/src/main/tut/TypedDataset.md

 ```

 The last line is very important (see `ReadSchema`).
 The schema read
-from the parquet file only required reading column `i` without needing to access column `j`
+from the parquet file only required reading column `i` without needing to access column `j`.
-(or any other column for that matter).
 This is great!
 We have both an optimized query plan and typesafety!

 Unfortunately, this syntax is not bulletproof.
-Let's look at an example where this fails while reading a non existing column `x`.
+This syntax will fail if we try to access a non existing column `x`.
 The following statement works great at compile time and it will
 fail at run time (apologies for the long stack trace):